-Brasov City Guide: top things to do & places to visit
+Brasov City Guide: 35+ Things to Do & Places to Visit

-Brasov is the gateway city to Transylvania and probably Romania’s most famous tourist city - for good reason!
-If you’re wondering why you should visit, the best things to do when here, attractions and tours in the area and other useful info to help you plan your trip - this city guide we prepared contains everything you need to know about visiting Brasov!
+So if you’re wondering why you should visit, the best things to do when here, attractions and tours in the area, and other useful info to help you plan your trip - this city guide we prepared contains everything you need to know about visiting Brasov!

-Brasov is famous for its historical attractions and impossible to miss landmarks like the Black Church, its rich medieval history and large open squares like Council Square where locals and tourists alike enjoy the good life.
+Brasov, a fairy-tale-like small town, is famous for its historical attractions and impossible-to-miss landmarks like the Black Church, its rich medieval history, and large open squares like Council Square where locals and tourists alike enjoy the good life.

 Surrounded by the Carpathian Mountains from all sides, it’s hard to resist Brasov’s charm.
 Located in the heart of Romania at the intersection of the 3 historical provinces that make up our country, Brasov is a great place to set up base for a couple of days on your holiday in Romania.